A-kly/School-Vault/PSYCH 258/Topic 11 - Problem Solving, Expertise, & Creativity.md

 | short      | 32%         |
 | long       | 12%         |

-- abstraction: participants given -------- similar analogies were more likely to use analogy
+- abstraction: participants given ==multiple== similar analogies were more likely to use analogy

 ---